ameli/imate/docs/source/tutorials/install.rst

 Install OpenMP (`Required`)
 ---------------------------

-OpenMP comes with the C++ compiler installed in the above.
+OpenMP comes with the C++ compiler installed.
 However, you may alternatively install it directly on UNIX.
 Install `OpenMP` library on UNIX as follows:

 .. tab-set::